Why the First Week of Blogging Feels Like the First Week of Motherhood

 Right then, thinks my slightly fuzzy brain.
 You’re not lying here like a great whinge baby for nothing – there’s got to be a post in this somewhere.
 If I can just rack my memory banks and piece all this together…

-Giving Birth – Ouch!
+Giving Birth – The Ouchy Bit of

 The first week of blogging is done and it’s a bit like you’ve given birth.
-Ok, so there were none of those good drugs and nobody came to stitch up your lady parts, but it was similarly intense.
+OK, so there were none of those good drugs and nobody came to stitch up your lady parts, but it was similarly intense.

 There was PAIN.